libp2p/blog/src/_blog/libp2p-IPFSþing-2023-recap.md

 @[youtube](aDHymXQJ4bs)

 Don't miss this presentation by Marten and Marco.
-They start off showing how libp2p is evolving and improving with the addition of the QUIC transport followed by an explanation of simple it is to create a compatible libp2p stack out of a QUIC library, the libp2p TLS extension and some code for doing peer ID encoding and sending multistream headers.
-To prove how simple it is, Marco showed of his zig-libp2p implementation sending a pig to a go-libp2p node.
+They start off showing how libp2p is evolving and improving with the addition of the QUIC transport followed by an explanation of how simple it is to create a compatible libp2p stack out of a QUIC library, the libp2p TLS extension and some code for doing peer ID encoding and sending multistream headers.
+To prove how simple it is, Marco showed of his zig-libp2p implementation sending a ping to a go-libp2p node.

 ### Connecting everthing, everywhere, all at once with libp2p